AdobeDocs/commerce-pwa-studio/src/pages/metapackages/open-source/index.md

 ---
-title: Install the Open Source metapackage
+title: Install the GraphQL metapackage
 ---

-# Install the Open Source metapackage
+# Install the GraphQL metapackage

-While PWA uses the standard GraphQL workflow, this metapackge adds capabilities specific to PWA Studio features.
+While PWA uses the standard GraphQL workflow, the metapackge adds capabilities for some PWA Studio features.

 You must install this metapackage in all projects using PWA Studio 12.1.0 and higher.